kansasgis/NG911/Doc_Online/AdjustmentTools.md

 MSAGCO_R fields in the Address Point and Road Centerline feature classes.

 [*Fix Submit*](#fixSpaces): This tool auto-fills all blank or null SUBMIT fields in all required feature classes as “Y”.

+<a name="fixAttributes"></a>
+Running *Fix Attributes*:
+1. First, run “Validation Tools” > “9 Optional Check All Required” to make sure all address field components of address points and road centerlines are examined and all issues are recorded in FieldValuesCheckResults.
+2. Open “Adjustment Tools” > “Fix Attributes” and identify the parameters for the NG911 geodatabase and the folder containing domains files.
+3. Run the tool.
+4. Run “Validation Tools” > “9 Optional Check All Required” again.
+See the difference of results in FieldValuesCheckResults.

 <a name="domainCase"></a>
 Running *Fix Domain Case*: